A Victorian house renovation in London with a modern botanical interior

 This green painted shelving unit provides a great place to display vintage plates, serveware, cook books and vases full of green foliage.

-In the bedroom below, flooring, lighting and furniture have angular and geometric elements, contrasting with the ornate cornicing of the ceiling, whilst a Moroccan Beni Ourain rug adds warmth and texture.
+In the bedroom below, flooring, lighting and furniture have angular and geometric elements, contrasting with the ornate cornicing odf the ceiling, whilst a Moroccan Beni Ourain rug adds warmth and texture.
 A ‘headboard’ has also been fashioned from a strip of linen fabric.

 A baroque style mirror is juxtaposed with a retro chair and modern abstract artwork by Liza.
 A monochrome palette with subtle hints of yellow draws everything together.